About Visual Media

 The value of this course will be in how you practice crafting coherent messages and narratives that serve your audience’s cognitive and humanistic needs so that you achieve your intended communication goal, whether in an academic environment or in professional practice.

-In summary, everyone in this course has been a consumer of (on the receiving end) of visual media.
+In summary, everyone in this course has been a consumer (on the receiving end) of visual media.
 Your challenge in this course will be to go beyond being a consumer of visual media to becoming an effective and conscientious producer of visual media.

 To achieve this, you will need to draw upon the following sets of foundation knowledge: